How to Choose a Registered Agent Service

 Legal requirements in Florida

 Under Florida law, every nonprofit corporation must appoint and maintain a registered agent.
-Your registered agent must:
+The state has established specific criteria for who can serve in this capacity.
+According to Florida statutes, your registered agent must:

 - Maintain a physical street address within Florida (P.O. boxes are not permitted)